P1ping/TokAN/README.md

 ```

 This will automatically download all required models and perform accent conversion on your audio file.
 Specifically, it will split the input audio (when it is long) into chunks and convert them one by one.
 The chunking is based on `silero_vad`, please check the arguments for detailed configurations.
 When `--preserve_duration` is given, the script will select the model with flow-matching-based duration prediction for total duration preservation.

+> **⚠️ Note:** If the download is interrupted, please delete the partially downloaded file so that it can be downloaded again.

 ## Acknowledgements